Naloxone (brand name Narcan) is an FDA-approved life saving medication used to reverse an opioid overdose.

 Giving someone naloxone is similar to performing CPR.
-When you give it to a person who has overdosed on opioids, naloxone can bring them back to life and prevent them from dying of an opioid overdose.
+When someone overdoses on opioids, naloxone can prevent them from dying.

-Studies have shown how effective it is in saving a person’s life: naloxone can increase their rate of surviving by eight-fold (1), and survival rates after administering it are between 83-100%.(2)
+Studies have shown how effective it is in saving a person’s life.
+Naloxone can increase their survival rate by eight-fold.
+Between 83% and 100% of people survive an opioid overdose after getting naloxone.

-Opioids bind to receptors in our brains, spinal cords, and GI tract, causing a variety of effects on our body, such as decreasing pain levels, altering our mood (causing a pleasurable, euphoric “high” feeling), slowing our breathing, and causing constipation.
+Opioids bind to receptors in our brains, spinal cords, and GI tract, causing decreased pain levels, altered mood (including a euphoric “high” feeling), slowed breathing and constipation.

-When too many opioids are taken (“opioid overdose”), a person STOPS breathing.
-(AKA “respiratory depression.”).
-After only 3-5 minutes without oxygen, brain damage will start to occur, which could lead to death.
+When too many opioids are taken, breathing rates slow and can stop altogether.
+After three to five minutes without oxygen, brain damage will start to occur, which could lead to death.

-Naloxone works as an antidote, also known as an “antagonist” to the opioid receptor.
-When it is given to a person who has taken too many opioids, it pushes the opioids off the receptors, thus allowing that person to breathe again.
+Naloxone is an opioid antagonist.
+When given to a person who has taken too high a dose of opioids, it pushes the opioids off the receptors, thus allowing that person to breathe again.

-Naloxone is considered very safe.
-There is a small possibility that someone could be allergic to naloxone (they develop hives or have swelling in the face, lips, or throat).
-This is true for ANY medication.
+Naloxone is very safe.
+There is a small possibility that someone could be allergic to naloxone, but that is true of any medication.
 If a patient experiences an allergic reaction, seek medical help immediately.

 Who is at risk for an opioid overdose?